 And all of these benefits matter, because each one of them will have a positive knock on effect to other aspects of your life.
 I've had clients tell me that sorting out their closet gave them the confidence and motivation they needed, to improve other areas of their life that they'd been neglecting.

 how long does it take to build a capsule wardrobe?

-Take your time to understand what you need in your collection, and when you think you’ve got a handle on that, take even more time carefully selecting items that fit you well and that compliment each other.
+Take your time to understand what you need in your capsule wardrobe, and when you think you’ve got a handle on that, take even more time carefully selecting items that fit you well and that compliment each other.

 Take it step by step.
 Move at a pace that is right for you.
 And keep tabs of where you're at, and what you need to do next.

-Putting in some organized, focused, effort upfront will pay dividends in the months to come when you open up your closet and feel excited about deciding what to wear.
+Putting in some organized, focused, effort into creating your capsule wardrobe will pay dividends in the months to come when you open up your closet and feel excited about deciding what to wear.